MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_10_Lab1_Ex01_Hunting.md

 1. Right-click the **PowerShell Hunt** query and select **Add to livestream**. **Hint:** This also can be done by sliding right and selecting the ellipsis **(...)** at the end of the row to open a context menu.

 1. Review that the *Status* is now *Running*.
-This will be running every 30 seconds in the background and you will receive a notification in the Azure Portal (bell icon) when a new result is found.
+This is running every 30 seconds in the background and you'll receive a notification in the Azure portal (bell icon) when a new result is found.

 1. Select the **Bookmarks** tab in the middle pane.

-1. Select the bookmark you just created from the results list.
+1. Select the bookmark you created from the results list.

 1. On the right pane, scroll down and select the **Investigate** button. **Hint:** It might take a couple of minutes to show the investigation graph.

-1. Explore the Investigation graph just like you did a the previous module.
+1. Explore the Investigation graph just like you did in the previous module.
 Notice the high number of *Related alerts* for *WINServer*.

 1. Close the *Investigation* graph window by selecting the **X** in the top-right of the window.